This site only covers competitive events. During the

-aviation there were many other "flying meetings" that either
+first years of aviation there were many other

-didn't include competitive events or where only a single pilot was
+include competitive events or where only a single pilot

-Below you will find a list of some such non-competitive meetings.
+Below you will find a list of some such non-competitive events, and some events that simply didn't happen.
 If you don't agree and can provide further information we will consider them for more detailed coverage.

 Concours d'Aviation de Dunkerque